leeboardtools/mimon/UIDesignNotes.md

         - Finish the Jest testing.
         - Delete created file if cancelled.

+    - File Selector
+        - Keyboard support
+        - Convert dir/files list to a new ListBox component.

     - Lots List
         - Hierarchy, by security (priced items)